alikashani/depot/README.md

 # Depot

-Storage of practice code and stuff I need to access from any place.
+Storage of practice code and stuff I need to access from anywhere.